Fireworks Displays Pose a Safety Risk, Here’s How to Stay Safe

-What’s the connection between unsupervised children and fireworks accidents?
+What’s the connection between minors, burn injuries, and fireworks accidents?

 For children, fireworks are exciting, new, and full of wonder.
 However, for adults who are there to supervise minors, it’s important to take this responsibility seriously.
 Consuming alcohol when put in charge of the safety of minors is not only unreasonable, but it could result in a slew of legal problems should a minor become injured in their care.
-Most importantly, the safety of minors should never be considered optional or secondary to anything else.
-When something as dangerous as fireworks is involved cell phones should be put away and any other distractions should be kept to a minimum.
+Most importantly, the safety of minors should never be optional or secondary to anything else.
+With something as dangerous as fireworks, cell phones never become a distraction.
+Any other distractions should be at a minimum.

 Stay alert, and keep eyes on minors at all times.
 Allowing children anywhere near fireworks is a tragedy waiting to happen.
-Only sober, competent adults who understand how these explosives are meant to work should handle the at-home fireworks display.
+Only sober, competent adults who understand explosives should handle the at-home fireworks display.
 Having all minors stand a safe distance away from the display that’s going to occur is a must.
 An adult should be present to supervise young children at all times, keeping a close eye on each child and ensuring they don’t run off in an attempt to “help” mom or dad put on the big show.

 Quick tips for a safe 4th of July

-- Keep a bucket of water nearby at all times; this is both for soaking used fireworks and for putting out a fire in the event of an emergency.
+- Keep a bucket of water nearby at all times.
+This is both for soaking fireworks after use, and for putting out a fire if an emergency arises.